bfavis2/notes/the-pragmatic-programmer.md

 Think of tracer code as the skeleton of the final product, while prototyping is like a bad replica of a certain aspect of the final product that can't be used again.

+Prototypes don't necessarly have to be code - you could map out the workflow or application logic with post-it notes for example.

+Items that carry a risk, are critical to the system, or are experimental are all good candidates to prototype.

+Prototypes are learning tools.

+When building prototypes you can gloss over the minor details.
+The aim is to get something represensative and decently functional.

+Make sure everyone, including management, that the protoype is not the final products or deployable.

+### Domain Languages and Estimation